What’s the best way to buy life insurance?

 You get a postcard or letter in the mail offering ‘Guaranteed Acceptance for just $1’.
 Or ‘Just answer 3 health questions and your coverage begins immediately‘.
 Something along those lines – we’ve all seen these.
 Again, sounds great, right?
 Easy peasy, no muss no fuss.
 Well, here’s the deal – the devil is indeed in the details.

-- Your coverage is a ‘graded’ death benefit.
-What this means is that if you should die because of illness or disease within the first 2 or 3 (depending on the company) years of the policy, your designated beneficiary will receive the amount of premiums paid so far plus 4-10%.
-So if you purchased a 25,000 policy and are paying $100/month in premium and die of a heart attack or a burst appendix 6 months after paying premiums your beneficiary will be paid $660 (6 months X $100 + 10%).
+Your coverage is a ‘graded’ death benefit.
+This means that if you should die because of illness or disease within the first 2 or 3 (depending on the company) years of the policy, your beneficiary will receive the amount of premiums paid in plus 4-10%.
+So if you purchased a 25,000 policy and are paying $100/month in premium and die of a heart attack 6 months later, your beneficiary will be paid $660 (6 months X $100 + 10%).
 If you step off the curb in front of a bus (death by accidental means) your beneficiary would be paid the full $25K.
 I cannot begin to tell you how many times I have had to explain this to folks who had zero idea this was the ‘life insurance’ they have.
-It’s aggravating on a number of levels.

 Are you going to be surprised if I suggest that this is the absolute best way for you to figure out your life insurance options?
 Of course not!
-If you’ve read this far it’s obvious that you are interested in learning how to get the best bang for your buck.
-Let me just say, we are on the same page for that goal.
-Here is why this is the best way to buy life insurance.
+If you’ve read this far it’s obvious that you are interested in learning what is the best way to buy life insurance and, we are on the same page for that goal.
+Here is why an independent insurance broker can provide the best way to buy life insurance.

 Here are some of the things to know about working with a broker:

-- A good broker understands that everyone has different needs and situations.
-There is no one-size-fits-all solution and it is my duty to find the best answers to what you are wanting to accomplish.
+A good broker understands that everyone has different needs and situations.
+There is no one-size-fits-all solution and it is our responsibility to find the best answers to what you are wanting to accomplish.
 Sometimes the best answer is to do nothing.
 If there is not a good alternative for you we will advise you to stick with what you have.

-- Understand that there is a bit of selfishness in the way I run my business.
-And that is, if I do a great job for you then maybe, just maybe, somewhere down the road you will tell someone, “Hey, I know a guy who can help you with that.”
+There is a bit of selfishness in the way we run our business.
+And that is, if we do a great job for you then maybe, just maybe, somewhere down the road you will tell someone, “Hey, I know a guy who can help you with that.”